-Nikki Franklin has been working professionally as a musician for over 20 years in a career that has embraced performance, composition and education in equal measure.
+Dr. Nikki Franklin has been working professionally as a musician for over 25 years in a career that has embraced performance, composition and education in equal measure.

 Currently working for Trinity College London as an examiner for the Trinity Rock syllabus and as the Rock & Pop Keyboard consultant, Franklin travels extensively in this capacity.

 She runs a private teaching practice for piano and vocal coaching and individual or group sessions in composition and arranging, based in Surrey.

 Following many years working with the London Vocal Project, Franklin now runs her own choirs and works as an arranger for several vocal ensembles.
 She has an ongoing collaboration with Italian vocal artist Albert Hera, exploring Circlesongs, vocal improvisation and composition.
 Franklin is a faculty member of CircleLand Italy.

 "Franklin’s vocals are emotive, raspy, growly and ethereally beautiful, reminiscence of Nina Hagen in places but somehow not, very much Franklin."